-A Security Document is a document containing your confirmation code, name, and flight information, and it confirms that you are holding a reservation.
-A Security Document may be provided to assist you in passing through a TSA Security Checkpoint.
-It does not serve as a boarding pass.
-It is issued in place of a boarding pass when circumstances warrant.
+A security document includes your confirmation code, name, and flight information; it also confirms that you have a reservation.
+A security document also allows you to go through TSA Security Checkpoint.
+It is not a boarding pass, but can be issued in place of a boarding pass when circumstances warrant.

-You can obtain or reprint a Security Document at the airport at a kiosk (where available) or at the ticket counter.
+You can obtain or reprint a security document at the airport at a kiosk (where available) or at the ticket counter.

 No. Your boarding pass serves as your final document to pass through TSA Security and board your flight.